 - Tents allow you to camp in more environments- No trees are required to pitch a tent.
 Freestanding models don’t even require stakes.
 You can pitch your tent above the tree line, in the middle of a parking lot, or in a sandy desert.
 Non-freestanding tents do require stakes to pitch.
 This limits you to camping on softer ground (you cant pound stakes into concrete, for example).
 I prefer freestanding tents because you can pitch them anywhere.
 Hammocks, on the other hand, require trees or some other structure to hang from.

 - Tents offer a private space to do stuff- In a tent, you have space to change your clothes, organize gear, clean yourself, fix something, etc. This is great for rainy days or when you’re camping in a busy campground.
 You have a dry room where you can hang out and be alone.
 This is one of the main reasons I always bring a tent when I travel internationally.
 It’s nice to be able to get away from people once in a while.
 In a hammock, you’re always somewhat exposed.

 - Tents keep you warmer- Even though the material is thin, tents offer some insulation.
-The enclosed space traps heat.
+The enclosed space traps body heat.
 Tents also provide protection from the wind so you don’t have to deal with the wind chill factor.
-This allows you to get away with a slightly lighter sleeping bag and mat and stay just as warm in a tent.
+This allows you to get away with a slightly lighter sleeping bag or top quilt and mat and stay just as warm in a tent.
 For example, maybe you could use a 20° bag instead of a 15° bag.
-For this reason, tents are a better choice for camping in cold climates and winter camping.
+For this reason, tents are a better choice for camping in cold weather camping and winter camping.

 - You don’t have to sleep alone- Tents come in all sizes.
 If you are traveling as a couple. with small kids, or with pets, you may want to sleep in the same space.
 You can buy tents that are large enough to accommodate up to 20 people.
 This just isn’t possible with a hammock.